What are some of your favorite ways to learn Spanish?

 Over time, you can pick up how the pronunciation is spoken and the different phrases that only native speakers use.

-Listening to Podcasts can be a very passive experience, but also can be one of the most rewarding and simple ways to learn the language, if done right.
+Listening to Podcasts in Spanish can be a very passive experience, but also can be one of the most rewarding and simple ways to learn the language, if done right.

 Podcasts are a great way to maximize your learning when you are doing simple, thoughtless tasks.